openthread/ot-docs/site/en/codelabs/openthread-border-router-nat64/index.lab.md

 ### What you'll need

-* A Linux workstation, for building and flashing a Thread NCP, the OpenThread CLI, and testing IPv4 connectivity.
+* A Linux workstation, for building and flashing a Thread RCP, the OpenThread CLI, and testing IPv4 connectivity.
-* A Raspberry Pi 4 with 4GB RAM for the Thread border router.
+* A Raspberry Pi for the Thread border router.
 Your Linux workstation should be reachable over IPv4 from this device.
-* 2 Nordic Semiconductor nRF52840 DK boards.
+* 2 Nordic Semiconductor nRF52840 USB Dongles (one for the RCP and one for the Thread end device).

 The network topology for this codelab: